 Given that masculinity is a social construct only slightly less sturdy than the membrane lining an eggshell, it would seem a natural vulnerability topic for the horror genre; but Gothic tradition has long deemed the psychotic woman to be the defining trope of helplessness.
-In the horror genre, the e psychotic man is portrayed not as a victim, but as the agent of violence or figure of fear.
+When the psychotic man appears in horror, instead of being depicted as a victim or weak figure (which likely wouldn't sit too well with the genre's sizable male fanbase) his hysteria is inevitably framed in terms of his being an agent of violence or figure of fear.

 |Screams, whispers, and odd noises punctuate the sound design of Let's Scare Jessica to Death.|

 Another major asset is composer Orville Stoeber's bloodcurdling score.